 Manufacturers are under stress.
-Letting this stress reach the operators can make them feel like they don’t have time to breathe, fix mistakes, perform routine cleaning, or maintenance.
+Letting this stress reach the operators can make them feel like they don’t have time to breathe, fix mistakes, and perform routine cleaning or maintenance.
 A stressful culture of constantly operating at maximum speed can lead to increased operator error and machine maintenance.
 This is why it’s imperative to have accurate cycle time data to ensure expectations are realistic.

 It’s imperative to follow the analytics journey using data as a foundation.
 Before automation can be adopted and successful, data is needed to bring visibility to the problem and drive the decision-making that can eventually lead to automation.
-This visibility will show where the problem exists, the extent to which it is affecting production, and how you can work towards solving it.
+This visibility will show where the problem exists, the extent to which it’s affecting production, and how you can work towards solving it.
 Not everything needs predictive analytics.

 Here are some strategies to help reduce unplanned downtime:

 With MachineMetrics, operators can easily categorize downtime events on tablets placed at machines.
 All of this data is collected and propagated in pre-built and customized reports.